TableNet: a multiplier-less implementation of neural networks for inferencing: Introduction

 where $f_i$ is a nonlinear function mapping vectors of length $m_i$ to vectors of lengths $n_{i+1}$.
 They can be vectorized activation functions (ReLu, sigmoid, tanh, etc.), but can also be other functions such as pooling, softmax and even linear functions such as the identity function.
 Each $W_i$ is a matrix of length $m_i\times n_i$ and $y_i$ is a vector of length $n_i$, although for easier visualization and interpretation, they can be represented as (or reshaped into) a multidimensional tensor with the same number of elements.
 The vectors $b_i$ are of length $m_i$.
 The vectors $y_1$ and $y_N$ are the input and the output vectors of the entire network respectively and thus the network in Eq. (\ref{eqn:nn}) describes a nonlinear mapping between input and output.
 The functions $f_i$ are assumed to be fixed and given.
 The goal in training a network for classification and regression is that given $K$ pairs of vectors $(x_k, z_k)$, find the set of weights $W_i$ and biases $b_i$ such that $\sum_k d(\tilde{z}_k, z_k)$ is minimized, where $\tilde{z}_k$ is the output from the neural network when $x_k$ is fed as input to the neural network and $d(\cdot,\cdot)$ is an error or loss metric.

 After the network is trained, Eq. (\ref{eqn:nn}) is used in the inference phase to compute $y_{N+1}$ given an new input data element $y_0$.
 Since this may be done in a low-power environment or at high speed, there is a need to speed up the computation of Eq. (\ref{eqn:nn}) using low-power high speed hardware.
 The evaluation of Eq. (\ref{eqn:nn}) consists of many multiply-and-add operations and nonlinear operations such as sigmods and logistic equations which also require many arithmetic operations.
-Modern GPU architectures have been developed to perform these computations with a large number of arithmetic units and digital multipliers.
+Modern GPU architectures have been adopted to perform these computations with a large number of arithmetic units and digital multipliers.
 The purpose of this paper is to use look-up tables (LUT) to construct a truly multiplierless implementation that is easily parallelizable.
+While this is the primary motivation of this work, we show that we can achieve comparable accuracy with a similar memory footprint as a reference neural network implementation.